 Janet has worked in the field of financial management for about 30 years.
 She started her career as a budget analyst with the Department of Defense.
 She worked at Naval Sea Systems Command and the Office of the Secretary of Defense, Comptroller.
 She then moved to the National Geospatial-Intelligence Agency and rose to be the Chief Financial Officer and Deputy Chief Operations Officer.
 She then made a career move to IBM and provided consulting expertise in financial management, supply chain management, and strategic consulting.
 Organizations she supported included the Federal Housing Financial Agency, US Coast Guard, US Air Force, and the Department of Energy.
 She also was a Vice President with The Cohen Group providing consulting expertise for multinational organizations.
 Janet currently serves on the City of Alexandria Budget and Fiscal Affairs Advisory Committee.
+Janet has a Bachelor’s degree from the University of Hawaii in Business Administration Management and a Master’s degree in Public Administration from California State University at Stanislaus.
 Janet is committed to using her expertise to help provide opportunities for the City of Alexandria’s young people and supporting the Alexandria Seaport Foundation.
 Janet is retired and living in Old Town Alexandria with her husband, who is also retired.
 She has lived in Old Town for about 2 years and in the DC metropolitan area for over 30 years.
 Their daughter is currently pursuing a PhD at Virginia Tech University and their son is a Second Lt in the Marine Corps.

 Tristan is the senior partner in Caudron Megary Blackburn Wealth Management Group of Wells Fargo Advisors.